burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Acknowledgements

-In the context of the C++ language itself, I want to acknowledge:
+Me, Konstantin Burlachenko, would like to acknowledge:

-* [Acronis](https://www.acronis.com/en-us/) company in 2011-2012, invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ and Parallels, HQ in Moscow employees.
-[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealing to everybody, which I highly appreciated.
+* [Acronis](https://www.acronis.com/en-us/) company.
+In 2011-2012, it invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ and Parallels, HQ in Moscow employees.
+[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealed to everybody, which I highly appreciated.

 * [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
 He gave a pretty sophisticated three days overview of several features of C++11 and some parts of C++14 for Yandex employees.

-* Thanks for [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/) - the places where I have used those languages a lot while creating complex systems for a software and hardware of that companies.
+* Thanks for [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/) - the places where I have used those languages a lot while creating complex software systems for that companies.

+* Thanks to all colleagues and friends from the past for helpful joint steps in figuring out subtle details of C/C++.

-* Thanks to Academic Universities for which I had affiliation in the past and now ([CV](https://burlachenkok.github.io/cv_kburlachenko.pdf)).
+* Thanks to Academic Universities for which I had affiliations in the past and now ([CV](https://burlachenkok.github.io/cv_kburlachenko.pdf)).

-* Between 2010 - 2020, I have created various short personal engineering notes, some of which are available here [old home page](https://sites.google.com/site/burlachenkok/articles).
-C++ relative materials from my senior technical notes have been used for that technical note.
-The original was less structured.
+* Between 2010 - 2020, I have created various short personal (mostly engineering) notes, some of which are available here [old home page](https://sites.google.com/site/burlachenkok/articles).
+That blog (with slight exaggeration) evolved into that document.

 Finally, the enormous thanks are to [Dr. B.Stroustroup](https://www.stroustrup.com/).
 He created a language that is used to create the most important software in that world.
-Also, the language created an artificial force that makes people to be better in all aspects of science and engineering.
+His language has an artificial force that makes people better in all aspects of science and engineering.
 The quote that I have learned from [Tim Roughgarden](http://timroughgarden.org/) is the following:

 > Perhaps the most essential principle for the good algorithm designer is to refuse to be content - Aho, Hopcroft, Ulman, 1974

 The style of creating things in C++ forces you to be that person.

-I hope that [Dr. B.Stroustroup](https://www.stroustrup.com/) controls the process of the invention of C++23 and correctly assesses the need for change in the language and standard library, i.e., add new features when they are needed almost for everybody.
+Also, I hope that [Dr. B.Stroustroup](https://www.stroustrup.com/) controls the process of the invention of C++23 and correctly assesses the need for change in the language and standard library, i.e., add new features when they are needed by almost everybody.

 # References